simonakom/movie-actor-api-postgreeDB/README.md

     },
   ```

-7. Install the "pg" package which allows interaction with PostgreSQL from Node.js - `npm install pg`.
+7. Make sure "pg" package is installed which allows interaction with PostgreSQL from Node.js - `npm install pg`.
 8. Set up the PostgreSQL database and tables:

     - Use pgAdmin4 to create new PostgreSQL database: `movies_actors_management`.